Mojjedrengen/Data_website_php_OOP/readme.md

 How to setup database

-open xamp and start Apache and MySQL
+Open xamp and start Apache and MySQL.
-Open localhost/phpmyadmin on your webbrowser make new database with the name of oopdatacollectioninfomatik click on SQL
+Open localhost/phpmyadmin on your webbrowser.
+Make new database with the name of oopdatacollectioninfomatik.
-write:
+Click on SQL and write:

 CREATE TABLE users (
   users_id int(11) AUTO_INCREMENT PRIMARY KEY not null,
   users_uid TINYTEXT not null,